Why the anti-nodal quasiparticle dispersion is so flat in the superconducting cuprates?: Abstract

 \section{Abstract}

-Emergence of the coherent quasiparticle peak and the development of the peak-dip-hump spectral shape in the anti-nodal region below $\mathrm{T_{c}}$ is the most prominent non-BCS signature of the underdoped high-$\mathrm{T_{c}}$ cuprates, in which no coherent quasiparticle can be defined in the anti-nodal region above $\mathrm{T_{c}}$.
-The peak-dip-hump structure has been commonly interpreted as the evidence for the coupling of the electron to some Boson mode.
-However, such an electron-Boson coupling picture don't answer the question of \textit{why the quasiparticle dispersion is so flat in the anti-nodal region}, a behavior which is totally unexpected for the Bogliubov quasiparticle in a d-wave superconductor.
-Here we show that the sharp quasiparticle peak in the anti-nodal region should be understood as a new pole in the electron Green's function generated by the strong coupling of the electron to spin fluctuation at all energies, while the hump is the remnant of the pseudogap phenomena in the superconducting state.
-We conclude that the superconducting state of the underdoped high-$\mathrm{T_{c}}$ cuprates cannot be understood as a BCS pairing state of almost free quasiparticles.
+The emergence of the coherent quasiparticle peak and the development of the peak-dip-hump structure in the anti-nodal region below $T_{c}$ is the most prominent non-BCS signature of the underdoped high-$T_{c}$ cuprates, in which no coherent quasiparticle can be defined in the anti-nodal region above $T_{c}$.
+The peak-dip-hump structure has been commonly interpreted as the result of the coupling of the electron to some Bosonic mode.
+However, such an electron-Boson coupling picture does not answer the question of \textit{why the quasiparticle dispersion is so flat in the anti-nodal region}, a behavior totally unexpected for Bogoliubov quasiparticle in a d-wave BCS superconductor.
+Here we show that the sharp quasiparticle peak in the anti-nodal region should be understood as a new pole in the electron Green's function generated by the strong coupling of the electron to diffusive spin fluctuation around the antiferromagnetic wave vector $\mathbf{Q}=(\pi,\pi)$, rather than a nearly free Bogoliubov quasiparticle in a d-wave BCS superconductor.
+More specifically, we find that the normal self-energy of the electron from the scattering with the diffusive spin fluctuation manifests itself mainly as a level repulsion effect and is responsible for the reduction of both the quasiparticle dispersion and the quasiparticle dissipation rate in the anti-nodal region.
+We argue that the peak-dip separation in the anti-nodal spectrum should not be interpreted as the energy of the pairing glue.

-The emergence of sharp quasiparticle peak in the anti-nodal region below $\mathrm{T_{c}}$ is the most prominent non-BCS signature of the underdoped high-Tc cuprates, in which no coherent quasiparticle can be defined in the anti-nodal region in the normal state\cite{ARPES1,ARPES2,ARPES3,ARPES4,ARPES5,ARPES6,ARPES7,ARPES8}.
-ARPES measurement shows that the coherent quasiparticle peak is almost non-dispersive in the anti-nodal region and is separated in energy from a high energy hump structure by a dip\cite{bilayer}.
-Such a peak-dip-hump structure, which has also been universally observed in the STM spectroscopy of the underdoped cuprates\cite{STM1,STM2,STM3}, is generally believed to be induced by the coupling of the electron to some Boson mode.
-Measurements also find that the quasiparticle peak and the high energy hump compete in spectral weight\cite{ARPES8}.
+The emergence of sharp quasiparticle peak in the anti-nodal region below $T_{c}$ is the most prominent non-BCS signature of the underdoped high-$T_{c}$ cuprates, in which no coherent quasiparticle can be defined in the anti-nodal region in the normal state\cite{ARPES1,ARPES2,ARPES3,ARPES4,ARPES5,ARPES6,ARPES7,ARPES8}.
+ARPES measurement shows that the coherent quasiparticle peak is almost non-dispersive in the anti-nodal region and is separated from a high energy hump structure by a dip\cite{bilayer}.
+Such a peak-dip-hump structure, which has also been observed in STM measurements of the underdoped cuprates\cite{STM1,STM2,STM3}, is generally believed to be induced by the coupling of the electron to some Bosonic mode.